Past Overseas Involvements

 Our links with Gjakova in Kosova go back to 1999, shortly after the war, during the UN peace keeping period when Geoff Morris was involved in immediate aid needs and then went on to look at education.
 A link with The Rotary Club of Gjakova was established and they facilitated identifying schools where we could make a direct impact.

-We have had a number of visits and young peoples exchanges from 2005-2012, and we have taken out clothes for the Roma and education materials for schools as well as building relationships and "being there" as the nation recovered and re-established itself.
+We had a number of visits and young peoples exchanges from 2005-2012, and we took out clothes for the Roma and education materials for schools as well as building relationships and "being there" as the nation recovered and re-established itself.

-Some friendships established in that first visit are still going 10 years later, as are adult visits each way.
+Some friendships established in that first visit are still going over 10 years later..

 St. Andrew's supported the Cobham Uganda Partnership (CUP) - a community project developed in 2005 as a response to the challenges of Make Poverty History and the Africa Commission.
 CUP helped to raise funds to provide a Health Centre at Grace Christian Academy in Gulu, Northern Uganda.
 This is a school which provides education for over 1,000 children, most of whom have been orphaned by the long running rebel fighting led by the Lord's resistance Army.
 CUP worked with African Revival, a Surrey-based charity that has a number of projects in various parts of Africa.